micropython/micropython/docs/rp2/tutorial/pio.rst

 RP2040 has standard hardware support like I2C, SPI and UART for communication protocols with standard devices.
-For devices where we do not have hardware support for such protocols or where there is a requirement of more I/O channels, PIO(Programmable Input Ouput) comes into play.
+For devices where we do not have hardware support for such protocols or where there is a requirement of more I/O channels, PIO(Programmable Input Output) comes into play.
 Also, typical micropython devices make use of a technique called bit banging in which pins are rapidly turned on and off to transmit data.
 This makes the entire process very slow as the processor concentrates on bit banging rather than excecuting